jmacnett/florida-man-ttrpg/README.md

 However, if you do wish to have a more traditional combat experience, see the "Combat" addendum, below.

 ## Helper tables for GMs
 The below are suggestions to help you design a session of Florida Man quickly.
 They are merely suggestions to help move things along; your own Florida Man stories can (and should) be used as well.
-Finally, for an ongoing source of inspiration, visit the Florida Man news archives at https://floridaman.pearlham.com/.
+Our most common source of inspiration on game night is plugging "florida man _current month_ _current day_" without a year, and seeing what pops up.
+Warning: this can be somewhat murder-y.

 #### Game over conditions
 Gameplay continues until any of the following occur (at the GM's discretion):